apache/incubator-datalab/README.md

 - **tenant** - tenant id of your company
 - **authority** - Microsoft login endpoint
 - **clientId** - id of the application that users log in through
-- **redirectUrl** - redirect URL to Data Lab application after try to login to Azure using OAuth2
+- **redirectUrl** - redirect URL to DataLab application after try to login to Azure using OAuth2
-- **responseMode** - defines how Azure sends authorization code or error information to Data Lab during log in procedure
+- **responseMode** - defines how Azure sends authorization code or error information to DataLab during log in procedure
 - **prompt** - defines kind of prompt during Oauth2 login
-- **silent** - defines if Data Lab tries to log in user without interaction(true/false), if false Data Lab tries to login user with configured prompt
+- **silent** - defines if DataLab tries to log in user without interaction(true/false), if false DataLab tries to login user with configured prompt
-- **loginPage** - start page of Data Lab application
+- **loginPage** - start page of DataLab application
 - **maxSessionDurabilityMilliseconds** - max user session durability. user will be asked to login after this period of time and when he/she creates ot starts notebook/cluster.
 This operation is needed to update refresh_token that is used by notebooks to access Data Lake Store